ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

          height: 847480
      ```

-- Replace 'https://mempool.space' with the base URL of your chosen API provider.
+- If you would like to use a different source than mempool, replace `https://mempool.space` with the base URL of your chosen API provider.
 - Adjust the timeout value (in milliseconds) if needed.
 This is how long the watcher will wait for a response from the API before timing out.
 - Set `initial.height` to a recent Bitcoin block height to minimize the number of blocks the watcher needs to scan during initial sync.
 You can find the current block height on a Bitcoin explorer like mempool.space.